hughperkins/coriander/doc/assumptions.md

 I *think* that `float *`s inside structs are always assumed to be `global float *` for now, but I dont remember clearly.
 I might be not making this assumption :-P

+## floats in kernel-parameters

+Only 32-bit floats are allowed in kernel parameters for now.

 ## Allocation

 When a kernel uses a `float **` in a by-value struct, passed in as a kernel parameter, all gpu buffers are assumed to have been carved from a single gpu buffer allocation.  ie something like: